AhadAli01/my-reading-list/README.md

 ### Key Learnings
 ***
 This project aims to help gain experience with designing and a developing a relatively large software project.
-Some practical concepts explored included Webpack, file handling, persistent data storage and a simple, elegant and responsive design.
+Some practical concepts explored included Webpack, file handling, persistent data storage using LocalStorage and a simple, elegant and responsive design.

 ### Usage
 ***